How to design and facilitate therapeutic outdoor experiences.

 - have opportunities to work out your next steps towards professional practice, or towards further enriching your existing practice.

-One-to-one, online tutorials (one hour each)
+5 x one-to-one, online coaching sessions (one hour each)

 Dave has a background in outdoor education, ecology and psychology.
 His special interest is in the ways experiences of nature can be powerfully transformative.
 His professional practice is mainly through the design and delivery of outdoor-based programmes for sustainability leadership and the design and facilitation of therapeutic outdoor experiences.
 He has also taught and researched extensively in the academic sector and is an internationally published author.